avih/cdd.sh/README.md

 ```
 Usage: cdd [OPTIONS] ...
 Perform "cd" to a matching recently-used path.
-Paths are saved in a file after successful "cd" or "cdd".
+Paths are saved in a history file after successful "cd" or "cdd".

   cdd -h | --help     Print basic help and exit.
   cdd -hh             Print extended help and exit.